Trusted WordPress tutorials, when you need them most.

 Don’t forget to click on the ‘Save Changes’ button to store your settings.

-Now you can navigate back to WP Activity Log » Email & SMS Notifications and switch back to the ‘Content Changes’ tab.
+Now you can navigate back to WP Activity Log » Email & SMS Notifications in the admin sidebar and then switch back to the ‘Content Changes’ tab.
 Here, you can add a mobile phone number to get SMS notifications for post changes.

 Entering the Phone Number for SMS Notifications